0x1eef/bones/README.md

 #### Terminology

-In the context of the bones utility, a git repository is referred as a collection of skeletons.
+In the context of the bones utility, a git repository is defined as a collection of skeletons.
 Within the cloned git repository, there can be one or more directories at the top-level.
-Each directory is considered to be a skeleton in its own right, and a cloned repository can contain many of them. **It is important to understand that there can only be one git repository, and that the git repository can have many skeletons.**
+Each directory is considered to be a skeleton in its own right, and a cloned repository can contain many of them. **It is important to realize that there can only be one git repository, and that the git repository can have many skeletons.**

 For example, one directory could be for unprivileged users and